diclebulut/dynamic-pricing/README.md

 # dynamic-pricing

-In this repository, I take dynamic pricing methods from other sources and apply them to publicly available Uber Rides data, which can be found here: https://www.kaggle.com/datasets/arashnic/dynamic-pricing-dataset?resource=download
+In this repository, I take dynamic pricing methods from other sources and apply them to publicly available Uber Rides data, which can be downloaded here: https://www.kaggle.com/datasets/arashnic/dynamic-pricing-dataset?resource=download

 I adapt code from different resources to this data, which enables me to review the outputs in a singular business context rather than generated samples or a different type of pricing data.
 Using the same data for different techniques is useful in terms of comparing outputs and processes.